Article

 Adding filters to dashboards with SQL questions

-How to add filter widgets to dashboards and connect them to Field Filter variables in multiple SQL questions.
+How to add filter widgets to dashboards and connect them to Field Filter variables in a SQL question.

-Our goal is to understand how to connect dashboard filter widgets to a special variable type, called a field filter, that we insert into the SQL code of our questions.
-Here’s our itinerary:
+The goal here is to understand how to connect dashboard filter widgets to a special variable type, called a field filter, that we insert into the SQL code of our questions.

 Let’s start with a question written in SQL that shows the orders per month from the Sample Database included with Metabase.
-From any Metabase page, in the upper right on the navigation bar, click on the console icon to visit the native query editor.
+From any Metabase page, in the upper right on the navigation bar, click + New and select SQL query (or Native query) to visit the native query editor.

 Here’s the SQL code: